-- The description and analysis of the operation of human services in northern and remote regions - 2.
-The study of social policies and social work practices and their individual and social consequences for the people and communities in the interior and northern British Columbia - 3.
-The examination of global, historical, social and economic changes and the way these affect the living conditions and the people served by human service agencies and organizations in northern and remote areas - 4.
-The recognition of the values central to the responsibility of human service professionals to work with socially disadvantaged and powerless groups, and to expand the power and resources of these groups through social work practice
+- 1. The description and analysis of the operation of human services in northern and remote regions; - The study of social policies and social work practices and their individual and social consequences for the people and communities in the interior and northern British Columbia; - The examination of global, historical, social and economic changes and the way these affect the living conditions and the people served by human service agencies and organizations in northern and remote areas; - 4.
+The recognition of the values central to the responsibility of human service professionals to work with socially disadvantaged and powerless groups, and to expand the power and resources of these groups through Social Work practice.

-APPLICATION DEADLINE - February 15 of each year
+APPLICATION DEADLINE - January 15th of each year

-MSW application forms are available online and from the Office of the Registrar.
-For information on graduate studies admissions at UNBC, call (250)960-6336 or access the website www.unbc.ca/graduateprograms.
+Information on UNBC Graduate Admissions can be found through the following link: https://www2.unbc.ca/apply/graduate.
+For further information call (250) 960-5125 or email futuregradstudents@unbc.ca.
 The number of spaces in the MSW is limited and competition is very keen.
-Prospective applicants are urged to consult the School of Social Work early for details of the MSW Program delivery.
+Prospective applicants are urged to consult the School of Social Work early for details around the MSW Program delivery.

-Completed applications for admission to graduate studies in Social Work at UNBC must be submitted to the Office of the Registrar prior to the application deadline.
-February 15 is the deadline for students planning to begin their studies in any year.
-Normally admission is confined to the Fall semester.
+We have an intake every September.
+Completed applications for admission to graduate studies in Social Work at UNBC must be submitted to the Office of the Registrar prior to the application deadline of January 15th for students planning to begin their studies in September of the following year.